 As usual, I’m not happy to say that and I don’t condone nor endorse that stance, but I must tell the truth first and foremost.

-Also keep in mind that, in some cases, Machiavellianism can be a fair strategy.
-And it’s also useful for self-defense.
+Also keep in mind that, in some cases, Machiavellianism is a fair approach.
+Sometimes even the best approach.
+And it’s also always useful for self-defense.

-And a Machiavellian approach can also be fair in naturally competitive environments, like in the workplace.
+A Machiavellian approach is also needed to advance in naturally competitive environments like in the workplace.

 A Case Against Opportunistic Manipulation